Salute to Fellow Nonagenarians: Ruth and Charles Grannick

 |Ruth and Charles Grannick.
 Photo Courtesy of Ruth Grannick

 "He was a good son and a good brother.
 He was everything good.”
-So says Ruth Grannick about her brother, Charles.
+So says Ruth Grannick about her late brother, Charles.
 Charles and Ruth attended New Haven’s Worthington Hooker School and walked or took the trolley to Hillhouse High School, which in the 1930s was located across from Yale’s Payne Whitney Gym.
 Both served in the military in World War II, Charles in the Army Transportation Corps in California, and Ruth as a Navy “Wave,” first in Oklahoma and then in Washington, D.C., where she decoded messages from ships in the South Pacific.
 While in the Navy, Ruth first taught swimming and tennis, hobbies she enjoyed well into her retired years.

 After the service, a friend who worked at the G. Fox Department Store convinced Ruth to join the bridal department.
 After five years working at G. Fox as a buyer and bridal consultant, Ruth went to New York City to work at Bonwit Teller as a bridal buyer.
 Ruth then worked in a merchandising office which served as a liaison between manufacturers and department and specialty stores – including the national store Nordstrom’s – and local stores like Hamilton’s in New Haven.